The Pilot Edition

 “I just felt so lost as an individual and as a person, I didn’t know who I was anymore because I couldn’t.
 I wasn’t doing what I was felt like I was born to do”.

 Many of us may feel, to a greater or lesser extent, that we’ve been sitting on the side-lines of our own lives.
 Hopefully we’ve benefitted from extra time to reflect and re-asses just as much as we’ve had the opportunity to consider our values and, for the fortunate ones, cherish time with family that prior to the crisis, may never have happened.
 But that nagging worry of ‘what next?’ remains.

 “When I was playing, I was alive and happy I could really express myself…but when I wasn’t going out and performing, I felt like I didn’t have anything to talk about”

 Kelly Smith MBE

-We’re in the middle of a worldwide pandemic where no-one really understands what the next few weeks and months hold – in any sense.
-For many, the fear of illness affecting us, or our loved ones, begins to be rivalled by very real concerns about the economic reality of feeding family and paying bills.
+We’re in the depths of a worldwide pandemic.
+No-one really understands what the next few weeks, months or even years hold – in any sense.
+For many, the fear of illness affecting us, or our loved ones, is rivalled by very real concerns about the economic reality of feeding family and paying bills.
 Even when we return to ‘normal’ – what might that mean?
 We can find ourselves grabbing out for news stories that give us hope at the same time as fixating on ‘what if’ scenarios being painted by others.
 How strong is the pull of distraction?!